 Smart companies are implementing accessibility programs – integrating accessible design considerations into product and service planning.
 Integrating accessibility into product design and delivery has been shown to support innovation, extend market reach, reduce legal risk, and create diverse and inclusive environments.
 This workshop will take you through the basics of how to approach accessibility as a part of company policy and then link development and procurement practice to that policy.
 You will learn how effective accessibility practice extends across roles, how to get buy-in across the development lifecycle, and how to ensure that accessibility efforts are sustained.
 You will participate...
 Read More

-Looking for practice with in-depth user-experience research methods?
-You may have read about techniques in the past, but methods must be practiced to be understood. projekt202 has been employing these methodologies with great success since 2003.
-This workshop is your opportunity to try these tools in a structured environment without pressing deadlines or looming stakeholders.
+Looking for practice with in-depth UXR fieldwork methods?
+You may have read about these techniques in the past, but methods must be practiced to be understood. projekt202 has been employing the experience research craft with great success since 2003.
+This workshop is your opportunity to try these tools of the trade in a structured environment without pressing deadlines or looming stakeholders.
 Our experienced research and design professionals will share industry tips and tricks that will help you put theory to practice.
-The workshop will be hands-on and interactive; instructional elements will be reinforced with stories of impact to real projects.
-We will not only cover methods...
+The workshop will be hands-on and interactive; instructional elements will be reinforced with stories of impact to real projects....
 Read More

 Paper prototyping is a quick and easy way to communicate your design ideas, but using paper to describe interactive behaviors can be challenging.
 If a picture is worth a thousand words, an interactive prototype could be worth millions!
 Enter Axure, one of the most popular and powerful interactive prototyping tools for the UX professional.
 This workshop will give you hands-on training to create your own interactive wireframes and prototypes using Axure RP.
 We’ll cover the best uses for Axure and introduce you to the user interface.
 From there we’ll layout and create a wireframe using the most common elements, then...
 Read More